WebAhead/master-reference/coursebook/general/reading-week-checklist.md

 ### Databases
 You should know:
+- [ ] how to create a database
 - [ ] how to connect to a database using `node-postgres (pg)`
 - [ ] how to build a database
+- [ ] what is a database schema?
-- [ ] why we use different database url's for production, development and testing
+- [ ] why we use different database urls for production, development and testing
 - [ ] If you have a `pg` database connection, `dbConnection` how do you use the `.query` method to query the database?
-	- [ ] how should you pass in variables?
+	- [ ] what are parameterized queries?
 -  **Challenge**:
     - [ ] make a database of users and books, where each user can have multiple books and each book can be owned by multiple users (many to many)
     - [ ] write a small node script that will return the books of a particular user